ellipt01/joint/README.md

 * `recover_mag.data`: The recovered magnetic anomaly data calculated from the final model.
 * `recover_grv.data`: The recovered gravity anomaly data calculated from the final model.

+The format for the `recover_mag.data` and `recover_grv.data` matches the input anomaly data format, allowing for easy comparison.
 ---
 ### Settings File (`-s`)